HenningBeyer/Project-Collection/Projekt Bildbearbeiter/README.md

 A runnable .exe file is available in [here](https://drive.google.com/file/d/1J7UEE46qH1sEPApwUDhr0A-TCyybGHHi/view?usp=sharing) and does not need any extra installations.
 To run the project simply execute the .exe file and start editing by creating or opening an image file inside the program.

-Make sure to also have a look in the project documentation.
+Make sure to also have a look in the project documentation when viewing this project.